entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 235. D1 lepidotrichia: same width as the lepidotrichia of the second dorsal and anal fins (0), substantially stouter than the second dorsal and anal fins (1).
-> Clement *et al.* (in review), Character 235.
+> Clement *et al.* (2024), Character 235.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "We considered a lepidotrichia to be substantially stouter when it is from two to three times broader than the lepidotrichia of the second dorsal and anal fins.
+> - Clement *et al.* (2024): "We considered a lepidotrichia to be substantially stouter when it is from two to three times broader than the lepidotrichia of the second dorsal and anal fins.
 Occasionally the caudal lepidotrichia could also be as stout as those of the first dorsal fin.
 This condition is clearly visible in *Undina penicillata* (see Arratia *et al.*, 2001, fig. 31), *Whiteia oishii* (Yabumoto & Brito, 2016, fig. 2b), *Ticinepomis peyeri* (Cavin *et al.*, 2013, fig. 4)."

 > - The coding of *Qujingodus* is ?.